THE BIG PICTURE

 Throughout this review you are invited to learn about the aggregate industry, Sturgeon County's existing bylaws, practices within other municipalities, and ways that could be considered to enhance our own practices.

 There are many ways to get involved in the review and have your say.
-Note that engagement has been extended until June 17 at 5:00 PM - please see the "Have Your Say" and "Updates" tabs for more details.

 - Online: This website (www.sturgeoncounty.ca/ResourceExtraction) is the primary source of information for the review and includes opportunities to connect with Sturgeon County and provide input.
+A survey will be linked here when the next phase of public engagement begins.

 - Hard Copy Mailings: If you are unable to access the internet or prefer print materials for reading accessibility, you are invited to contact the project team to receive hard copy materials by mail, or to participate in a telephone meeting.